costimasca/pharmaceuticalNLP/README.md

 # Information extraction on drug dosage

-Information extraction system that returns quantity and measuring unit given a natural language description of the dosage for a farmaceutical drug.
+Information extraction system that returns quantity (DOS) and measuring unit (UNIT) as well as to whom the treatement is directed (WHO) given a natural language description of the dosage for a farmaceutical drug.
 The model is based on python's CRF implementation, crfsuite.
 Part-ofspeech tags were obtained with nltk.

 For more details, read the pdf in the Report folder.